 - Education Health and Care Plan (EHCP): A very small proportion of pupils with more profound and complex needs will require more specialist 1:1 support and schools can apply for an Educational Health Care Plan.
 The first £6000 of provision for any pupil must be met within the school’s budget and this has to be evidenced before applying for any additional funding.
 The provision listed on an Educational Health Care Plan is a statutory requirement

-Pupils On Alert, SEN Support or who have Education Health Care plans have their progress and provision monitored through the school’s termly Plan, Do, Review cycle.
+Pupils on SEN Support or who have Education Health Care plans have their progress and provision monitored through the school’s termly Plan, Do, Review cycle.

 This involves a termly meeting with the class teacher and parents, where progress towards targets is reviewed, new targets are agreed and appropriate provision planned to scaffold the pupil’s progress so that the targets are achieved.